bertilmuth/requirementsascode/README.md

 # requirements as code
-As soon as a requirement is implemented, the code becomes the most reliable "source of truth" for it.
+As soon as a requirement is implemented, the code becomes the most reliable "source of truth".

 Writing functional requirements as use cases in the code, and being able to run them - that is what this project is about.

 Later, you can automatically generate living documentation from the use cases.
 This documentation accurately reflects the visible behavior of your application.

-In addition to that, you can also specify cross-cutting concerns in a very simple way, e.g. for measuring performance.
+In addition to that, you can handle cross-cutting concerns in a very simple way, e.g. for measuring performance.

+While requirements as code works with any application design, it makes it specifically easy to transition your application to a clean architecture.

 # getting started
 At least Java 8 is required, download and install it if necessary.